 And a key factor involved seems to be stress.
 Like after a long car ride, a trip to the vet’s clinic, or if you’ve kept them in an “unfamiliar” environment – like a kennel or a boarding facility – for a while.

-💡 Steps you can take
+💡 What you can do

 Keep an eye out for when your dog tends to show any signs of stress, fear, or anxiety.
 A comforting indoor environment, plenty of cuddles, and some play time together can work wonders in helping your buddy feel calmer.